your old stove?

 - Be the owner of a home located in Spokane County (incorporated or unincorporated).

-- Use your wood burning device on a regular basis and burn at least two cords during a typical heating season.
+- Use your wood burning stove on a regular basis and burn at least two cords during a typical heating season.
 Due to limited funds, occasional use (e.g. weekends only, for aesthetics, etc.) does not qualify.

 If you qualify, a discount will be provided by the participating business: